ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. A retry is allowed only after at least x seconds since the previous capture.
 The value x is configured configurable (default value is 10 seconds)
 1. The quality score is determined by the sdk and the threshold limits are configured by the admin.
 1. The system does not allow further capture if the number of capture attempts are greater than the configured limits and Displays an alert message that the retry limit is reached and photo of sufficient quality is not obtained.
 1. When the retry limit is reached and photo of sufficient quality is not obtained, the best quality photo is retained.
-The best photo should be displayed on screen along with its quality score.
+The best photo will be displayed on screen along with its quality score.
 1. All the above rules apply to exception photo capture as well.

 #### L. Capture Iris as per defined specifications